samuele-ribaudo/FinalProjectAutonomousSystem/README.md

 You can finde more informations in the documentation file "AutonomousSystem.pdf".

-A short presentation of the approach to the croject can be found in the file "Presentation.pdf".
+A short presentation of the approach to the project can be found in the file "Presentation.pdf".

 This repository contains a ROS 2 Jazzy-based autonomous drone exploration system designed for navigating and mapping complex cave environments using OctoMap.
 The system integrates high-level decision-making, frontier-based exploration, reactive trajectory generation, and computer vision-based perception.